-Study: Lipedema and Obesity
+Study: Lipedema and obesity

 Sara AL-Ghadban, Walter Cromer, Marisol Allen, Christopher Ussery, Michael Badowski, David Harris, Karen L. Herbst